 I learned in this retreat that mindfulness is a meditation practice that helps you pay attention in a particular way “on purpose, in the present moment, and nonjudgmental…” I experienced bringing my complete attention to the present moment during the guided practices as well as during periods of Noble Silence.
 Cindy guided us through some of the meditations.
 Her knowledge and experience together with her spiritual personality and voice helped me get to know my mind, body and heart at a higher level.
 Jose’s participation was lively; he provided his own perspectives and experience on mindful meditation.
 The location was excellent: accommodations, surrounding areas, and vegetarian food added to the pleasant experience.
 The singing bowls and the mindful yoga was a nice touch!
 Overall, I give this retreat 5 stars!…

-We learn to bring kindness and curiosity to the places that can be difficult
+We learn to bring kindness and curiosity to the places that are difficult

 Join the West Broward Insight Meditation Community